 Carne asada fries are a delicious West Coast specialty, but La Puerta in San Diego goes one step further and adds seafood to the mix.
 Surf 'n turf fries come with the standard carne asada fries toppings of steak, cheese, grilled onions and peppers, guacamole, and pico de gallo, plus the additions of shrimp and spicy chipotle crema.

-A food truck is driving around in Cedar City in Southwest Utah peddling some of the best Greek food in the state.
-Fat Zeus Greek Eats has the typical gyros and kabobs on the menu, but also loaded fries.
-The truck's crispy battered fries are smothered in colby and feta cheese, onion, tomato, olive, pepperoncini, shaved gyro meat, and that creamy cucumber sauce, tzatziki.
+What started as a food truck driving around Cedar City in Southwest Utah peddling some of the best Greek food in the state, Fat Zeus Greek Eats now has a permanent home on the campus of Southern Utah University.
+While you'll find the typical gyros and kabobs on the menu, don't miss out on the loaded fries.
+The crispy battered fries are smothered in colby and feta cheese, onion, tomato, olive, pepperoncini, shaved gyro meat, and that creamy cucumber sauce, tzatziki.

 Korean restaurant Del Seoul has a fusion menu of Korean barbecue tacos, sandwiches, and bento boxes, so french fries fit right in.
 Big enough for sharing, the kimchi fries come with sauteed onions, pork belly and kimchi, along with melted cheddar and jack cheese, scallions, and sour cream.

 Brunch poutine goes upscale at Lincoln Tavern & Restaurant in Boston.
 The dish starts out with rosemary truffle fries, then coats them in rich bone marrow gravy, smoked short ribs, mozzarella cheese, a sunny-side-up egg, crumbled bacon, and shaved truffle to gild the lily.
 It's a real treat for Sunday brunch.